h0uter/humid/docs/index.md

-# 👋 Welcome
+# Home
-This lists the api of humid.
+Here you can read about the api of `humid`.

 ::: src.humid